 Ghee Versus Butter: Which One is Better?

 Ghee has made a comeback into the Indian kitchen in recent years, and what a spectacular comeback it has been.
-After been blamed for being a weight-gaining and unhealthy part of our diet for years - Ghee is now trending as the new superfood.
+After being labelled as weight-gaining and unhealthy for years - Ghee is now trending as the new superfood.
 Truth is, it keeps your gut healthy, is a source of good fats and is superb for the skin too!
 Healthy and monitored doses of ghee are actually being recommended by nutritionists around the world.

 But, wait.
 What about butter?